cakenggt/analytical-engine-presentation/notes.md

 * First imaginings of algorithmic efficiency.
 Babbage: "As soon as an Analytical Engine exists, it will necessarily guide the future course of the science.
 Whenever any result is sought by its aid, the question will then arise—By what course of calculation can these results be arrived at by the machine in the shortest time?"

 How the Engine Works
 * Harvard Architecture (Completely separate memory and instructions, instructions aren't even read into memory, unlike today's Modified Harvard Architecture where instructions are stored in memory but aren't readily accessed.
-The instructions roller is litterally rolled forward and backward)
+The instructions roller is literally rolled forward and backward)
 * Unlike difference engine, this would have required a steam engine to run instead of a hand crank.
 * The size was on par with a steam engine, not a car.
 * Annunciator Panel: Panel where Attendant would monitor the machine